-Residents are eligible to receive time off with pay in the event of the death of a family member or relative, as part of a funeral leave service.
-This service provides up to three (3) scheduled workdays with pay for immediate family members and one (1) scheduled workday for an immediate relative.
-You must obtain approval of your Program Director.
-Immediate family members are defined as: Spouse, child, stepchild, parent, brother, sister, grandparent, grandchild, foster parent, stepbrother, stepsister, or stepparent, son-in-law, daughter-in-law, or parent-in-law.
+Residents/fellows are eligible to receive time off with pay in the event of the death of a family member or relative.
+This leave provides up to three (3) scheduled workdays with pay for immediate family members and one (1) scheduled workday for an immediate relative.
+The program director or their designee must approve any bereavement leave request.
+Immediate family members are defined as: spouse, child, stepchild, parent, brother, sister, grandparent, grandchild, foster parent, stepbrother, stepsister, or stepparent, son-in-law, daughter-in-law, or parent-in-law.
 Immediate relatives are defined as: nephew, niece, aunt, uncle, great grandparent, brother-in-law, or sister-in-law.
+Proof of relationship or attendance may be requested.